redox-os/website/content/news/this-month-250831.md

 - [Running Redox in a virtual machine](https://doc.redox-os.org/book/running-vm.html)
 - [Running Redox on real hardware](https://doc.redox-os.org/book/real-hardware.html)

-Sometimes the daily images are outdated and you need to build Redox from source.
+Sometimes the daily images are outdated and you may want to build Redox from source.
 For instructions on how to do this, read the [Building Redox](https://doc.redox-os.org/book/podman-build.html) page.

 ## Join us on Matrix Chat